huawei-noah/Pretrained-Language-Model/PMLM/README.md

 On one hand, PMLM can generate fluent text in arbitrary text order.
 On the other hand, PMLM consistently and significantly outperforms BERT on natural language understanding tasks.

+## LASTEST NEWS
+We have added the support for text generation with PMLM.
+(30/04/2021 updated)

 ## Requirements
 * Python 3